 The fossil fuel giants have played an overwhelming role in the planet’s mounting climate crisis.
-According to a new report, just 20 of the world's largest fossil fuel companies have pumped out more than a third of global greenhouse gas emissions over the past few decades.
+According to a new report, just 20 companies have pumped out more than a third of global greenhouse gas emissions from fossil fuel combustion over the past few decades.

-The Climate Accountability Institute (CAI) has revealed that a handful of oil, gas, and coal companies are responsible for 480 billion tonnes of carbon dioxide and energy-related methane pumped into Earth’s atmosphere since 1965, accounting for 35 percent of all greenhouse gas emissions between 1965 and 2017.
+The Climate Accountability Institute (CAI) has revealed that a handful of oil, gas, and coal companies are responsible for 480 billion tonnes of carbon dioxide and energy-related methane pumped into Earth’s atmosphere since 1965, accounting for 35 percent of all greenhouse gas emissions from fossil fuel combustion between 1965 and 2017.

 Twelve of the top 20 offenders are state-owned companies, while the remaining eight are private investor-owned companies, including four companies based in the USA.